Schubert Model DRV

 This machine, which is nearly identical to the Schubert branded machine shown above, and came off the production line somewhat later, is branded ADM (Archimedes Diehl Machine Co.) which is presumably the imprint under which these machines were imported into the UK.
 Some machines, intended for the education market, were branded “ADM Teacher”.
 These machines, provided they were used for educational purposes, were available at a special price of £45, which included a manufacturer’s discount and a remission of the Board of Trade import duty.

-Other variants of this machine have a smaller capacity, or lack the back transfer facility.
+Other variants of this machine have a smaller capacity, or lack the back transfer facility, as in the machine shown immediately below.